GreyRook/code-with-style/docs/review/reviewer/speed.md

 LGTM With Comments is especially worth considering when the developer and reviewer are in different time zones and otherwise the developer would be waiting for a whole day just to get "LGTM, Approval."

+*Adjustment Grey Rook:*
+*Different time zones are not the case at Grey Rook, but starting the review* *process the next working day is common.*
+*Thus LGTM with comments shall only be used for trivial small changes.*
+*Using Nit is ok.*
+*It is the reviewer who does the final verification and merges the code.*

 ## Large CLs {#large}